clemon8/shwirl-captchas-generator/README.txt

                         └───fonts2

 important directories:
-OUPUT: is where the file.jpg default image is stored and overwritten after each re-run of te program fonts and fonts2: folders where you can store sets of fonts for the program to choose from when generating captchas
+    -OUPUT: is where the file.jpg default image is stored and overwritten after each re-run of te program -fonts and fonts2: folders where you can store sets of fonts for the program to choose from when generating captchas

---- How to operate the shwirl captchas generator: ---
+### - HOW TO OPERATE - ### -----------------------------------------------------------------

 - Open Visual Studio Code